 This very short angled bob with bangs is timeless, chic, and easy to style.

-I would tell you to blow-dry with a paddle brush to wear it smooth and to combat the ends that may flip the wrong way.
+You should blow-dry with a paddle brush to wear it smoothly and to combat the ends that may flip the wrong way.
 You can also air dry or use a diffuser to bring out the natural texture.
-Depending on the length, it can be worn with any facial shape.
-It’s definitely for someone with a hectic lifestyle who wants a low-maintenance cut but still look stylish.
+Depending on the length, this angled haircut can be worn with any facial shape.
+It’s definitely for someone with a hectic lifestyle who wants a low-maintenance cut but still looks stylish.

-I love this layered and angled bob, as it is very sleek and versatile.
+I love this layered and angled bob; it is sleek and versatile.
 This is one of my favorite cuts.
 It has the edginess that you can smoothly wear it to work yet still give it some beach waves and have some fun.

 The color is very dimensional, although it gives the appearance of having a neutral brown base unless you are in the natural light.
-There’s a mixture of four browns from mocha to auburn.
-Then we have her crown and glory section, as I call it, where it is heavily highlighted with super fine pieces as well as balayaged throughout to still give the gentle appearance of her natural base color, as it begins to grow out.
+There’s a mixture of four browns, from mocha to auburn.
+Then we have her crown and glory section, as I call it, where it is heavily highlighted with super fine pieces and balayaged throughout to still give the gentle appearance of her natural base color as it grows out.
 So, you have the best of both worlds.

 Know that you can have fun with it!
 It does require some work, so be ready to style it.
-Whether it may be a round brush blow out, flat iron, or using a wand, use products that will help with styling, protect from heat, as well as provide a little hold.
+Whether it may be a round brush blowout, flat iron, or a wand, use products that help with styling, protect from heat, and provide a little hold.

-A good leave-in conditioner prep spray to help return the hair to its normal pH, a styling mousse, a blow-out balm, a shine/smoothing serum, and a heat protectant are an absolute must.
-Short angled bob cuts like this one have so many different ways of being styled – just don’t forget to be sassy!
+A good leave-in conditioner prep spray to help return the hair to its normal pH, a styling mousse, a blow-out balm, a shine/smoothing serum, and a heat protectant are essential.
+Short angled bob cuts like this one have so many different styled ways – don’t forget to be sassy!

 👉 See more short bob cuts with layers

 This bob is a posh, hi-end style — a hairstyle where you can wear comfy clothes to dressy clothes and still look stylish and trendy.
 I wanted to choose a color that expressed something deep and sophisticated.
-I also wanted to form this bob, so when she is getting ready with a busy life, it just falls into place, creating an easy way of an on-the-go and still looking classy.
+I also wanted to form this bob so that when she gets ready with a busy life, it just falls into place, creating an easy way of going on the go and still looking classy.

 You need to have the proper bone structure to have a high-elevated bob.
 To achieve this striking look, it would be best to have thick to coarse hair.
 It will make the bob look more defined.

-I like to use a very light anti-frizz creme to smooth any fly always.
-It tends to give the elevated bob a sleeker look, which creates sophistication for people who have busy lives and don’t have too much time to spend on their hair every day.
+I always like to use a very light anti-frizz creme to smooth any fly.
+It tends to give the elevated bob a sleeker look, creating sophistication for people who have busy lives and don’t have time to spend on their hair daily.

 This short angled bob hair cut is fun and flirty.
 Her natural texture works with this cut.
-This type of easy tousled look is really in right now.
-It’s for women who want to look put together, as well as stylish yet utilizing little time in the morning.
+This type of easy-toothed look is really in right now.
+It’s for women who want to look put together and stylish yet utilize little time in the morning.

 This cut is paired with an edgy asymmetrical fringe to create a little more of a fun look.
 The nape line is soft and textured to give more of a feminine feel.

 To give it even more of an edgy feel, you could use a texturizing paste to piece out the look.
-After styling, it would be a fun look to add some accessories too.
-This is an easy, on-the-go, low-maintenance style and can be styled utilizing only one product.
+After styling, it would be a fun look to add some accessories, too.
+This easy, on-the-go, low-maintenance style can be styled utilizing only one product.

 This cut is for all ages.
 If you’re worried about the face shape, don’t be.
 If you feel like you have a round face, add more volume, keep more length in the front, and the bangs longer.
 This cut honestly could be personalized to anyone’s face shape.

-This look, to me, is the perfect balance of sexy and chic.
-This cut is one of my absolute favorite haircuts for women with thin hair.
+This look, to me, is the perfect balance of glamorous and chic.
+This cut is one of my favorite haircuts for women with thin hair.
 My favorite thing ab

-y out this cut is how versatile it is.
-You can wear it sleek and sexy or add some soft waves for a more playful, soft look.
+Try out this cut; it is how versatile it is.
+You can wear it sleek or add soft waves for a more playful look.